NewDark90/privacy-coins-2021/post/coin-intro.md

 *Fourth*, remember that this is a **very small** sector of the crypto market currently.
 Many of these coins are going to be far below the top 100.
 I've limited the criteria to be any coin over $20 million Market Cap on 3/13 (~0.002% of BTC), so the floor for these coins is very low.
 Why that number specifically?
 Mostly, I wanted to make sure Grin made the cut.
 Beyond that, it was trying to keep interesting projects I found near that line also in the cut.
 I also didn't want to add a bunch of extra work for truly bottom of the barrel coins.
 If you have a favorite down there that does something interesting and unique beyond being another Monero clone, I want to know.

-I'll also have a special list underneath these coins that specifically call out the coins that were marked as private by at least one of these lists, and reasoning as to why I think it isn't really a privacy coin.
+*Finally*, I'll also have a special list underneath these coins that specifically call out the coins that were marked as private by at least one of these lists, and reasoning as to why I think it isn't really a privacy coin.